 Water camellias regularly for the first 18 months while they establish themselves.
 After that, your camellia hedge shouldn’t need watering too often.
 You’ll have to water more frequently in hot weather as camellias don’t like drying out.

 When planting camellias for a hedge, give each plant approximately 3 feet of space on either side.
 This promotes good air circulation while the hedge grows together.
 Plant your camellias in fall in warm climates or in spring if you live in a cooler climate.

 Pruning is crucial to crafting a beautiful camellia hedge.
 Early on, prune your camellia regularly to encourage more buds to form branches.
 After you cut back a branch, two more should develop from it.

 Once your camellia hedge has reached the desired height and size, scale back the pruning.
-Prune established camellia hedges once a year, right after they finished flowering.
-Avoid pruning or shaping established camellia hedges during summer or fall.
+Prune established hedges once a year, right after they finished flowering.
+I recommend not pruning or shaping hedges during summer or fall.
 Otherwise, you’ll end up removing the developing flower buds because camellias bloom on new growth.

 Camellia Hedges FAQs:

 Camellia hedges grow fairly slowly.
 Even the faster-growing Camellia sasanqua only adds about 12 inches of height each year.
 However, camellia hedges can last for decades.

 How Long Do Camellias Take to Grow to Full Height?

 Camellias are slow-growing evergreen shrubs that take decades to reach their full height.
 Some camellia varieties can take a century to reach up to 25 feet tall.

 Most of a camellia’s root system develops into a dense mat close to the soil’s surface.
 However, camellias send down a few deeper roots to access water underground.